France–Vietnam relations: French Indochina (1887–1945)

-Indochina war and Vietnamese independence (1954)
+Indochina wars (1945–1975)

-Vietnam obtained independence following the First Indochina War.
-In 1945, Hồ Chí Minh declared an independent Democratic Republic of Vietnam, which was recognized by the fellow Communist governments of China and the Soviet Union.
-Fighting lasted until March 1954, when the Việt Minh won the decisive victory against French forces at the grueling Battle of Điện Biên Phủ.
-This led to the partition of Vietnam into the Democratic Republic of Vietnam in the north, under Việt Minh control, and the State of Vietnam in the south, which had the support of the United States, the United Kingdom, and France.
-It was at the 1954 Geneva Conference that France relinquished any claim to territory in the Indochinese peninsula.
-Laos and Cambodia also became independent in 1954, but were both drawn into the Vietnam War.
+In 1945, Ho Chi Minh declared the independence of the Democratic Republic of Vietnam, later recognized by communist China and the Soviet Union in 1950, while the United States and other Western countries recognized the State of Vietnam.
+The First Indochina War lasted until the 1954 Geneva Conference, after the Battle of Điện Biên Phủ.
+This led to the partition of Vietnam into the North Vietnam and South Vietnam.
+It was at the Geneva Conference that marked the end of French involvement in the region, and France relinquished any claim to territory in the Indochinese peninsula.
+Laos and Cambodia also became independent in 1954, but were both drawn into the Vietnam War, also known as the Second Indochina War.

-The events of 1954 marked the end of French involvement in the region, and the beginnings of serious U.S. commitment.
-Tensions between North and South Vietnam led to the Vietnam War.

 On 11 October 1972, United States Navy jets attacked the Gia Lâm railway yard in Hanoi.
 An explosion in the French mission complex across the Red River and 3 mi southwest of the railway yard severely injured chief diplomat Pierre Susini, who later died of his wounds.
 Five North Vietnamese employees of the mission were also killed.
 The French and North Vietnamese blamed the U.S., while the U.S. said the damage may have been caused by a falling SA-2 surface-to-air missile.

-Post war relations (1973–present)
+Post-war relations (1973–present)

 France recognized North Vietnam and established diplomatic relations on 12 April 1973.

 In 1990, François Mitterrand became the first French President to visit Vietnam in order to increase cooperation between France and its former colony.
 Since then, France has continued to maintain close relations with Vietnam, due to the historical connections between the two nations and Vietnam's presence in the Organisation internationale de la Francophonie.